-You can join the Australian Naval Institute by paying to be a full member with lots of additional benefits such as discounts on functions; the annual Australian Naval Review; and full access to everything on the website.
-See below.
+Become a member of the Australian Naval Institute and enjoy a range of opportunities and benefits including discounts on events; the biannual Australian Naval Review; and full access to everything on the website.
+(See details below.)

 Commerce Management Services

 Fax: 02 6290 1580

 Fully paid members get discounts at all ANI activities.
 These include:

 o Annual Dinner in Canberra where the Vernon Parker Oration is delivered by a distinguished figure in naval, strategic or national affairs.
 Previous speakers have included Sir Angus Houston AK AFC (Ret’d), Former Ambassador John Berry (Retired), Mr Ric Smith AO PSM, the Hon Kim Beazley AO, Dr Brendon Nelson AO, Chiefs of the RAN and foreign navies.